Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 If liability protection is important to you, forming a Limited Liability Company (LLC) in Delaware could be a better choice.
 An LLC provides limited liability protection, meaning your personal assets are protected if your business is sued.

-Related: How to form a Delaware LLC
+Related: How To Form A Delaware LLC

 Steps to Start a Sole Proprietorship in Delaware